bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/kingslayercodec.md

 ## The Puzzle

-> 🛈 This puzzle is very time-consuming and only allows you to input a password within 30 seconds.
+> 🛈 This puzzle is very time-consuming, and the password screen only allows you 30
+> seconds to try a password after you click check.

 ![Solution to the wire puzzle](../../Resources/files/kingslayer_codek/puzzle.png)